- 4 min read

 Fixed Mortgage Rates - Sure and Stable Payments

 A fixed rate mortgage (FRM) offers you sure and stable monthly payments.
 Mortgage loans are long-term commitments.
-Although you can find loans from 4-40 years, the most normal types of loans are 30-year FRM and 15-year FRM.
+Although you can find loans from 4-40 years, the most typical types are 30-year FRM and 15-year FRM.

-In today’s mortgage market, with historically low interest rates in 2012, fewer borrowers are looking for adjustable rate mortgages (ARM).
 Although an adjustable mortgage rate comes with a lower interest rate in the introductory period, it carries the risk of a higher rate in the future.
-A fixed mortgage rate loan carries the same interest rate for the entire period of the loan, so you don’t have any surprises in your mortgage payment.
+With a fixed mortgage rate loan, you keep the same interest rate for the entire loan period, so you don’t have any surprises in your mortgage payment.

 - Fixed mortgage rates - Comparing Payments

 - Shopping for a mortgage rate